 Have you ever heard him say, “I just can’t make you happy, so I have to leave you?”
 Have you ever felt like you start off with good men, but then they turn into something else?
 Do you realize you influence all of this in your relationship?!

+Do you want to stop nagging and start loving your partner again?
 It’s pretty cool when you switch from making lists in your head about what you DON’T like about your partner (incessantly – as if somehow this list would change things) to non-stop thinking about how many AMAZING things your partner is doing (which will actually change things!).

 I’m reading a book that studies native cultures, honors elders and discovers the key to longevity.This excerpt is profound to me because it shows what our entire culture could look like if everyone took our parenting class.
 We teach discipline with no punishment, no shaming, no scorn, no disrespect.